Eisenhower Matrix for Entrepreneurs

 DO FIRST

-• Resolve a legal issue that threatens the business
+• Resolve legal issue threatening business operations

 PLAN THIS WEEK